 If you acquired EML shares between 19 December 2020 and 25 July 2022, you may be eligible to join this class action.

-In February 2024, the Court made orders timetabling the class action up to trial.
+In February 2024, the Court has made orders timetabling the class action up to trial.
 This includes orders for discovery, evidence and mediation.
 Mediation is scheduled to take place by 30 May 2025, however if the matter does not settle, it will proceed to trial, commencing on 4 August 2025.

 Group Costs Order Awarded